User Guide

 The current Apple Intelligence system still has limitations — recognition accuracy isn’t consistent enough for financial data.
 I chose to integrate the most reliable lightweight on-device model available right now.

 That said, I’m actively watching Apple’s progress.
-On-device AI has a promising future, and we’ll upgrade when it’s ready.
+Apple Intelligence has a promising future, and we’ll upgrade when it’s ready.

 Will the on-device AI and cloud AI keep getting updated?